Alfresco/alfresco-ng2-components/docs/core/data-column.component.md

 </ng-template>
 ```

-The format of naming is `let-VARIABLE_NAME="$implicit"` where `VARIABLE_NAME` is the name of the variable you want to bind template data context to.
+The name format is `let-VARIABLE_NAME="$implicit"` where `VARIABLE_NAME` is the name of the variable you want to bind the template data context to.

-Getting a cell value from the underlying [`DataTableAdapter`](../../lib/core/datatable/data/datatable-adapter.ts):
+You can also get a cell value from the underlying [`DataTableAdapter`](../../lib/core/datatable/data/datatable-adapter.ts):

 ```ts
 context.data.getValue(entry.row, entry.col);
 ```

-You can retrieve all property values for underlying node, including nested properties (via property paths):
+You can retrieve all property values for the underlying node, including nested properties (via property paths):

 ```ts
 context.row.getValue('name')
 context.row.getValue('createdByUser.displayName')
 ```

-You may want using **row** api to get raw value access.
+You may want to use the **row** API to get access to the raw values.

 <!-- {% raw %} -->